terje/simctl.nvim/README.md

-  notify = true, -- enable error notifications devicePicker = true, -- show the device picker if no deviceId is supplied appPicker = true, -- show the app picker if no appId is supplied })
+  notify = true, -- enable error notifications devicePicker = true, -- show the device picker if no deviceId is supplied appPicker = true, -- show the app picker if no appId is supplied defaultToBootedDevice = false, -- default to booted device if no deviceId is supplied })
 ```

+Note that `devicePicker` and `defaultToBootedDevice` are not mutually exclusive; enabling both and calling an API function without a `deviceId` will first present an interactive device selector, and default to a booted device if the device selector is exited without picking a device.

 ## Features - a bird's-eye view